Variables available in all expressions.

 query: SELECT 1

-Included files can themselves use !include.
-Circular includes are detected and produce an error.
+- Circular includes/imports are detected and produce an error.